digital-archives/HISTGA1011/slides/week_09_slide_deck.md

 ---

 ## Definition
-# Terminal (1/2)
+# Terminal (2/2)

-You can think of the terminal as a software application, like Adobe Photoshop.
-Just as Photoshop’s purpose is to provide a space for creating and editing image files, the terminal’s purpose is to provide a space for interacting with your computer’s command line (definition on the next slide!).
-It’s the program that opens the door to working with your system through text-based commands.
+You can think of terminal like a piece of software, like Adobe Photoshop.
+Just as Photoshop’s purpose is to provide a workspace for creating and editing images, the terminal’s purpose is to provide a space for interacting with your computer’s command line (definition in the next slide).

 ---

 ## Definition
-# Command Line (1/2)
+# Command Line

 The **command line** provides the user a text-based interface where users type instructions for the computer to execute.
-Each command you type tells the system what to do, such as opening up a file, navigating to a folder, or changing a file.
+Each command you type tells the system what to do, like "Go to this folder".

 <!--presenter notes

 A really good introduction to automation is through what is known as the Command Line Interface or CLI (I prefer and often refer to it as just “the command line”).

-The command line is a pretty powerful tool, both in general, but also throughout the digital preservation and archives field.
-Why is that?
+The command line is a pretty powerful tool, and is used heavily by professionals in the digital archiving and preservation field.

-If you have a computer, you most likely have a way to access the command line for no cost at all.
-For example, all Mac and Windows machines come with a simple user interface into the command line.
-Meaning, there isn’t anything that you have to install to use the CLI.
-You can pretty much open up the CLI from your computer, and start using it today, if you wanted.This, I think, is one of the most important reasons why the command line is so great: it tends to not share the same fate as software applications, that often become unusable over time.
-Though this is anecdotal, I have been using the command line since I was a kid (I started using the computers in the late 1980s) and the command line has basically looked and operated in the same way since.
-Another reason why the command line is great is because it can do a lot, and is not specific to one type of kind of thing to do.
-Its non-specificity makes it universal.
-It is also easy to learn, in part because it has been around for so long, and has generally behaved the same way over time, therefore it is well documented.
-Basically, once you get the syntax down, and see a few examples, it’s fairly easy to turn around and just start using it.
+If you have a computer, you likely have a way to access the command line now.

+All Mac and Windows machines come with a terminal program.
+Meaning, there isn’t anything that you have to install to use the command line.

 -->